core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - When decrypting the COSE object using the Recipient Key, the Group Encryption Algorithm from the Common Context MUST be used.

 * Additionally, if the used Recipient Context was created upon receiving this request and the message is not verified successfully, the server MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.
+When this behavior is specified by the application, it mitigates attacks that aim at overloading the server's storage.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see {{I-D.ietf-core-observe-multicast-notifications}}.

 In addition, the following applies if the request establishes a long exchange and the server intends to reply with multiple responses.

 * The server MUST store the value of the 'kid' parameter from the request, and retain it until the last response has been sent.
-The server MUST NOT update the stored value of the 'kid' parameter associated with the request, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).
+The server MUST NOT update the stored value of the 'kid' parameter associated with the request, even if the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

 * The server MUST store the value of the 'kid context' parameter from the request, and retain it until the last response has been sent, i.e., beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
 That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value of a 'kid context' parameter associated with the request.

 ## Protecting the Response ## {#ssec-protect-response}

-When using the group mode to protect a response, a server SHALL proceed as described in {{Section 8.3 of RFC8613}}, with the following modifications.
+When using the group mode to protect a response, a server proceeds as described in {{Section 8.3 of RFC8613}} with the following modifications.

 Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{new-sender-id}} and {{new-sec-context}}).

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-   In addition, the following applies if the server intends to reply with multiple responses, within the long exchange established by the corresponding request.
+   In addition, the following applies if the server intends to reply with multiple responses within the long exchange established by the corresponding request.

    - The server MUST use the stored value of the 'kid' parameter from the request (see {{ssec-verify-request}}), as value for the 'request_kid' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

    - The server MUST use the stored value of the 'kid context' parameter from the request (see {{ssec-verify-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-* In step 3, if any of the following two conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
+* In step 3, if either of the following conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
 This prevents the server from reusing the nonce from the request together with the same encryption key.

    - The response is not the first response that the server sends to the request.